In Short

 You should also decide who will hold the lease for your franchises.
 As the franchisor, you can:

-- hold the lease yourself and issue a premises licence to the franchisee; or
+- hold the lease yourself and issue a Licence to Occupy to the franchisee; or

-- allow the franchisee to personally hold the lease.
+- allow the franchisee to personally hold the lease with you as the franchisor having step in rights.

 If the franchisee holds the lease personally, you will have less control over the location.
-However, if the franchisee decides to abandon the premises they will be responsible for covering rent, not you.
+However, you can always include any requirements you have for the premises in the franchise agreement.
+If the franchisee decides to abandon the premises, they will be responsible for covering rent.
+You will not be liable for this unless you re-enter the premises under the step in deed.

 As a franchisor, you have substantial control over how franchisees set up your franchises.
 You can decide the extent and cost of the fit out.
 This may include: